In a Nutshell:

 A step down from that would be the presence of the massage timer.

-We love that this chair has one, but the massage timer only goes to a maximum of 30 minutes.
+We love that this chair has one, but the massage timer only lasts 30 minutes.
 All massages default to a 15-minute duration, and you can adjust the time by 5-minute increments to a minimum of 5 minutes and an absolute max of 30.

 The thing is, it’s not hard to find massage chairs that have massage run times of up to an hour.

 Is it the end of the world that this one doesn’t?
-No, all you have to do is order another massage after the first one ends if you want more.
+No, you must order another massage after the first one ends if you want more.
 But the fact is, you have to do that, which can get annoying.

-Finally, the “extra” that we rate as forgettable is the fact that there are vibration plates in the seat.
+Finally, the “extra” that we rate as forgettable is the vibration plates in the seat.

-You almost never see vibrating massage in chairs offered by mainstream brands.
-It’s most often paired with massage chairs designed around stationary massage heads and offered by off-brands.
+You rarely see a vibrating massage in chairs offered by mainstream brands.
+It’s often paired with massage chairs designed around stationary massage heads and offered by off-brands.
 Its presence here is something of a mystery.

 Anyway, it’s worth checking out.
 You may love it.
 We’re not fans, but your mileage may vary.